zeroc-ice/ice/cpp/BuildInstructionsWindows.md

 Using the first two configurations produces 32-bit binaries, while the third and fourth configurations produce 64-bit binaries.

-> *You must be using a Windows x64 platform when compiling a 64-bit version of
-> *Ice.*

 In the command window, change to the `cpp` subdirectory:

     $ cd cpp